NativeScript/docs-v7/using-latest.md

 #Using Latest Code

 ## Reasoning
-It is often working with open-source projects, that one needs a functionality that has not yet passed the full release cycle, or even that is not yet implemented.
+Often, working with open-source projects, one needs functionality that has not yet passed the full release cycle, or even functionality that is not yet implemented.
 Building the source code is essential for the purpose.
-The statement is applicable for NativeScript
+The statement is applicable for NativeScript as well.
+Accordng to the [Contribution Guidelines](https://github.com/NativeScript/NativeScript/blob/master/CONTRIBUTING.md), suggesting a fix involves testing the latest code.

 ## Behind the Curtains of Running a NativeScript Application